OpenZeppelin/BabelBlock-Checker/README.md

 2. Check each item to understand the rationale and context.
 3. Proceed through each item systematically to ensure a comprehensive review.

 Auditors are encouraged to take notes while progressing through the checklist, as these notes can be valuable for communicating findings to stakeholders and for creating detailed audit reports.
-LangCheck can also be used iteratively—returning to the checklist during different stages of the audit can help confirm that all issues are addressed.
+BabelBlk Checker can also be used iteratively—returning to the checklist during different stages of the audit can help confirm that all issues are addressed.

 ## Table of Contents
 1. [Language Syntax and Semantics](#1-language-syntax-and-semantics)